Build better devops pipelines: increase efficiency & velocity

 • Security scans

-• Breaking monolithic pipelines into smaller, modular steps
+• Breaking monolithic pipelines into smaller, reusable steps

 • Deployment success rates